huggingface/datasets/datasets/kor_sae/README.md

 ### Data Instances

-An example data instance contains a question or command pair and it's label:
+An example data instance contains a question or command pair and its label:

 ```
 {